Axelrod-Python/Axelrod/docs/tutorials/advanced/using_the_cache.rst

     >>> mp.winning_strategy_name   # doctest: +SKIP
     Defector

-Again we see that the cache has been augmented, although note that this particular number will depend on the stochastic behaviour of the Moran process::
+We see that the cache has been augmented, although note that this particular number will depend on the stochastic behaviour of the Moran process::

     >>> len(cache)  # doctest: +SKIP